 - 1. Turn on the battery switch located on the starboard side of the aft rigging compartment. - 2.
 Turn the "AC Main" switch on the AC panel to the "on" position. - 3.
-If you want the grill and/or air conditioner to automatically operate by shore power when it is available and inverter power when it is not, press the red inverter switch on the AC panel up to the "Auto Standby" position.
-The "Shore Power/Charger" LED will illuminate.
-If you want the grill and/or air conditioner to only operate by inverter power, press the red inverter switch down to the "ON" position.
+On the remote inverter panel, press the red inverter switch down to the "ON" position.
 The "Inverter" LED will illuminate.
-The unit will then be in "inverter" mode and power from the inverter battery will be available for the grill and/or air conditioner. - 4.
+The unit will then be in "inverter" mode and power from the inverter battery will be available for the grill and/or air conditioner.
+The battery charger is not operational while in "inverter" mode. - 4.
 There is an inverter battery status monitor on the AC panel that is for checking the charge of the inverter battery.
 To operate, press and hold the test button located on the monitor.
 A green LED will appear representing 100% charge, 50% charge, or no charge.
 If the unit is in the "Auto Standby" position and the boat is connected to shore power, a red LED will appear indicating that the inverter battery is charging.